ming86/csv-chart-plotter/BUILDING.md

 ## Troubleshooting

+### Windows SDK Not Installed (Windows)

+**Symptom:** `Nuitka-Scons:WARNING: Windows SDK must be installed in Visual Studio for it to be usable with Nuitka`

+**Solution:**

+1. Open "Visual Studio Installer"
+2. Click "Modify" on Build Tools 2022
+3. Go to "Individual components" tab
+4. Search for "Windows SDK"
+5. Check latest Windows XX SDK
+6. Click "Modify" to install

 ### "The system cannot find the path specified" (Windows)

 **Symptom:** Nuitka compilation fails during SCons backend setup with `OSError: The system cannot find the path specified`.